How Long Should You Keep Your Pay Stubs?

 Timing for Disposal

-- Discard pay stubs after reconciling them with your W-2 or once the IRS retention period (typically three years) has passed, unless they’re needed for legal or financial purposes.
+- Many people ask, “how long should I keep pay stubs?”
+The best approach is to discard them after reconciling them with your W-2 or once the IRS retention period (typically three years) has passed—unless they’re needed for legal or financial purposes.

 Secure Disposal Methods